petergdoyle/vagrant-recipes/VagrantBoxes/README.md

     default: /vagrant => /Users/peter/VagrantBoxes/CentOS-7-x86_64-Minimal-1511
 ```

-### ssh into the machine and change passwords for vagrant and root
+#### ssh into the machine and change passwords for vagrant and root
 ```bash
 Peters-MBP:test peter$ vagrant ssh
 Last login: Tue Aug 23 17:50:31 2016
 [vagrant@localhost ~]$ apg -m 15
 ```

-## Upload the Box
+### Upload the Box (this may not work anymore as HashiCorp doesn't provide free cloud space now)
 If you are uploading the box to Vagrant Cloud (formerly Atlas), then create a new box there or add a new release.
 It doesn't have to be uploaded there but if you plan on uploading and sharing the box then you need to change the ```config.vm.box``` to specify the uploaded on there with the correct namespaced version.
 This would change depending on local or namespaced versions (pulled from Vagrant Cloud).
 ```ruby
   ...